 - Chia Seeds: Absorb liquid as they sit, making this gelatinous pudding-like texture possible.

-- Non-Dairy Milk: My absolute favorite is Oatly oat milk, but you can use any unflavored vegan milk you have here.
+- Non-Dairy Milk: My personal favorite is Oatly oat milk, but you can use any unflavored vegan milk you have here.

 - Cocoa Powder: Be sure to use pure unsweetened cocoa powder – not hot chocolate mix.